MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 There are three scenarios where Customer Insights - Data can be configured to connect to firewall-protected Azure storage containers:

 - Output storage can be configured at setup to use your own Azure data lake.
-- Data sources that read from an Azure data lake storage, Common Data Models (CDM), Delta tables, or Synapse.
+- Data sources that read from an Azure data lake storage (Common Data Models (CDM), Delta tables, or Synapse).
 - Exports that write to an Azure data lake.

 If you use Azure Private Link, review the [prerequisites](#prerequisites) and then [migrate your private links to managed identities](#migrate-private-links-to-managed-identities-for-azure-resources).